-Generally, if the insurance company is having some health issues they’re concerned about and they’re not going to approve you at a lower cost.
-So, the price will be higher because they see you as a higher risk client.
-If you’re looking at the standard, that’s kind of an average health rating and it’s neither good nor bad.
+Generally, if the insurance company is having some health issues they’re concerned about, they’re not going to approve you at a lower cost.
+The price will be higher because they see you as a higher risk client.
+If you’re looking at the standard policy, that’s kind of an average health rating and it’s neither good nor bad.

-So, most policies are going to fall in that category.
+Most policies are going to fall in that category.
 They are standard.

 Standard plus is an above-average health rating.
 In order to get that and anything above, it needs to be a fully underwritten policy.
 Generally, you see these with term policies, not with whole life policies, although there are some exceptions there as well.